nitrain/nitrain/README.md

 ```python
 x_raw, y_raw = dataset[:3]
 ```

+#### Readers

+Notice that we used a `FolderReader` to specify that we wanted to read images from a local folder.

+#### Fixed Transforms

+You also saw that we passed in transforms to our dataset using a dictionary.
+We call these "fixed transforms" because they will only be applied once to your images (when they are first loaded from file) and their result never changes.

+### Loaders

 To prepare your images for batch generation during training, you pass the dataset into one the loaders.
 Here is where you can also pass in random transforms that will act as data augmentation.
 If you want to train on slices, patches, or blocks of images then you will additionally provide a sampler.
 The different samplers are explained later.